jergusadamec/ecg-deep-segmentation/README.md

 -->

 #### Dataset Overview
+_The data are not provided due to NDA contract._

-Our provided dataset is constructed from three different data sources - namely _database#1_, _database#2_ and _database#3_.
+Our dataset is constructed from three different data sources - namely _database#1_, _database#2_ and _database#3_.

 Structure of `split.csv`: